 Since TListControl inherits from TDataBoundControl, these list controls also share a common operation known as databinding.
-The Items can be populated from preexisting data specified by DataSource or DataSourceID.
-A function call to dataBind() will cause the data population.
-For list controls, data can be specified in three kinds of format:
+The data to be bound can be specified via either DataSource or DataSourceID.
+More details about databinding are covered in later chapters of this tutorial.